apache/opendal/core/src/docs/rfcs/2884_merge_range_read_into_read.md

 # Guide-level explanation

-Ther is no new approch to read data from file.
+Ther is no new approach to read data from file.
 The `read` and `reader` API supported range read by default.

 Calling `read_with("path/to/file").range(range)` will return a `reader` that supports range read.